Domestic energy assessor

 A Domestic Energy Assessor (DEA) for efficient energy use is an accredited position in the UK that is approved by the Ministry for Housing, Communities and Local Government (MHCLG).
 Under the UK's Energy Performance of Buildings Regulations, an Energy Performance Certificate is required for the sale or rent of a domestic dwelling.
-DEAs are qualified and accredited for the production of RdSAP EPCs - these are specifically for use on existing buildings, which would include an dwelling built after 2008 which had already received an on-construction SAP EPC.
+DEAs are qualified and accredited for the production of RdSAP EPCs - these are specifically for use on existing buildings, which would include a dwelling built after 2008 which had already received an on-construction SAP EPC.
 As of November 2018, DEAs had produced 16,849,375 RdSAP EPCs since the inception of the industry.

 Qualifications

 "If you’re a DEA you must: